 Key messages: Health burden of antibiotic resistance

-4. 75% of the burden of bacteria resistant to antibiotics in Europe is due to healthcare-associated infections.
+- Over 70% of the health impact of antibiotic-resistant infections is directly linked to healthcare-associated infections.
 This could be minimised through adequate infection prevention and control measures, as well as antibiotic stewardship in healthcare settings.

 - The largest burden of disease was caused by third-generation cephalosporin-resistant Escherichia coli, followed by meticillin-resistant Staphylococcus aureus (MRSA) and third-generation cephalosporin-resistant Klebsiella pneumoniae.